vrodriguezf/mlr/doc/knitted/tutorial/predict.md

 is produced by choosing the class with the maximum probability and breaking ties at random.

-The predicted posterior probabilities can be accessed via the [getProbabilities](http://berndbischl.github.io/mlr/man/getProbabilities.html)-function.
+The predicted posterior probabilities can be accessed via the [getProbabilities](http://berndbischl.github.io/mlr/man/getProbabilities.html) function.

 ```splus